-Move on, Print Media
+Decline of Print Media

 Print media is defined as any physically printed content, such as magazines, newspapers, flyers and brochures.
 It caters to consumers, business customers, and other such prospects.
 However, since the advent of electronic media and technological development, our world is slowly transitioning away from this somewhat ‘traditional’ media.

 While this would be absolutely impossible on paper, the internet makes it as easy as a gentle tap.
 Anyone and everyone can understand the same information, making it a powerful as well as unifying tool that helps bring people together.

-Lower Accessibility and Ineffective Marketing
+2. Lower Accessibility and Ineffective Marketing

 In contrast, the Internet offers content that needs to be published just once, but can be distributed throughout the world.
 Online content can thus be accessed by anyone with an internet connection.
 It is as simple as tapping your finger a couple of times to access all the information in the world.

 Moreover, since the advent of social media marketing, pure print media marketing has seen a sharp drop.
 This is because social media is a far more personalized and effective way to grab customers’ attention.

-Killing our planet
+3. Killing our planet